hipstas/ava_documentation/pages/SpreadsheetTemplates.md

 * Each row is an annotation for a timestamp on the event.
 For a successful upload, ALL CELLS in the columns used should be filled out.

-## PLEASE NOTE: For a successful upload, ALL CELLS in the columns used should be filled out in the following spreadsheets.
+PLEASE NOTE: For a successful upload, ALL CELLS in the columns used should be filled out in the following spreadsheets.
 ---
 # [Event Spreadsheet Template](https://docs.google.com/spreadsheets/d/1noYKA8DFaHkSLq-MXSPwCccY3YFeyR52/edit?usp=drive_link&ouid=112492510360958259862&rtpof=true&sd=true)
 This template organizes the events in a project and associates the AV files with that event.
 An “event” might be an interview, an oral history, a performance, a speech, a reading, or a conference that takes place over multiple days.
 (This list is not exhaustive, and the audiovisual material you’re working with may or may not fall into one of these “event” categories.)
-Each row in the Event template corresponds to one recording, though events can span multiple rows (e.g., the event “Interview 2” may be found on Tapes 2 and 3, so “Interview 2” will appear in two separate rows in the template).
+Each row in the Event template corresponds to one recording.
+If your event spans multiple recordings, additional recordings must be added to the event after upload.

-**Note:**
-If an event is associated with one AV file (audio or video), it will occupy one line on the spreadsheet.
-If an event has been recorded over multiple AV files (and you’re intending to include them in your AVAnnotate project), the event should appear in multiple lines of the spreadsheet.

 **Spreadsheet Header** <br>
 Column A: Event Label (“Interview 1”) <br>